 Make sure you have permission to clean the headstone

 You should always check to make sure you have permission to clean the headstone before beginning the process.
 If the headstone is honouring a family member or direct ancestor, you likely have the correct permission.
-If not, it’s best to do some research to find the family of the deceased and ask if they’re comfortable with the cleaning.
+If not, it’s best to do some research to find the family of the deceased and ask if they’re comfortable with the cleaning or request permission from the cemetery directly.

 Remember that cleaning a headstone is about showing respect and love for those who’ve passed, so make sure you have all the necessary permission before beginning the process.